For a full CV please contact Kim

 Stepping back from formal, executive roles in groups over more recent years, Kim has been pursuing opportunities to work on solo projects and to further develop her digital media and sensory installation works centred on the symbolism of nature, human interactions with the natural environment, and the role of birds as indicator species for the health of the environment.

 On the back of a successful work at the national regional arts festival in Dubbo in 2016, and successful collaborations since then in Australia and Europe, Kim is now looking for opportunities to push her work even further.
-She’s currently developing a major new digital media installation for the Western Plains Cultural Centre in Dubbo in late 2019, with production occurring in Australia and Iceland.
+A major digital media installation for the Western Plains Cultural Centre in Dubbo in late 2019/early 2020, with production occurring in Australia and Iceland, has created the impetus for further large scale projects to be shown in Australia and internationally.